jfd16/Mariana/Mariana.AVM2/README.md

     [AVM2ExportTrait]
     public int methodWithOptional3(int x, OptionalParam<int> y) => 1;

-    // Classes can have unexported methods.
+    // Classes can have unexported methods and other members.
 These are available to .NET code but not to AS3. public int nonExportedMethod() => 1000;
-    // Unexported methods have no restrictions on visibility or signature. private string _privateMethod(DateTime dt) => dt.ToString();
+    // Unexported members have no restrictions on visibility or signature. private string _privateMethod(DateTime dt) => dt.ToString();
 }
 ```